ietf-wg-acme/acme/draft-ietf-acme-acme.md

 ~~~~~~~~~~

-Once the client is registered, there are two major steps it needs to take to
+Once the client is registered, there are three major steps it needs to take to
 get a certificate:

 1. Apply for a certificate to be issued
 2. Fulfill the server's requirements for issuance
+3. Await issuance and download the issued certificate

 The client's application for a certificate describes the desired certificate
 using a PKCS#10 Certificate Signing Request (CSR) plus a few additional fields